-The Compact of Free Association provides COFA FREE health insurance for eligible citizens that lives in Oregon from the Republic of the Marshall Islands, Federated State of Micronesia and Republic of Palau.
+The Compact of Free Association provides COFA FREE health insurance for eligible citizens that live in Oregon from the Republic of the Marshall Islands, Federated State of Micronesia and Republic of Palau.
 It is available on Healthgov.com and is designed to help protect individuals from the financial risks associated with unexpected medical expenses.

 Fill out this form and we’ll help you enroll: